aaronaddleman/aaronaddleman-academic/content/post/mkdocs-for-projects/index.md

 projects: []
 ---

-After writting many types of documentation and experienced opinions from peers and management, I have started down my path of experimenting with a static site generator which has the goal of making documentation.
-Through out my career I have written many documents for helping my peers have a reference for what I have changed or observed to be set in place.
+After writing many types of documentation and experienced opinions from peers and management, I have started down my path of experimenting with a static site generator which has the goal of making documentation.
+Throughout my career I have written many documents for helping my peers have a reference for what I have changed or observed to be set in place.
-I have also use multiple types of formatts: MoinMoin, Word, Confluence, SharePoint, MarkDown files.
+I have also use multiple types of formats: MoinMoin, Word, Confluence, SharePoint, MarkDown files.
 These are all okay for their individual needs, but I have never been really satisfied with any of them.

 There are two problems that I want to solve:

 1. Improve searching for content
-1. Git based PRs include documenation updates
+1. Git based PRs include documentation updates

 ## Observations